Microchip-MPLAB-Harmony/quick_docs/source/basic/sam9x60_flash_boot_application_using_samba/readme.md

 Step 6:
   * If you are using SAM9X60 Evaluation Kit follow these steps:
     * 5.1.
-Push and hold the "BOOT_DIS" button.(This disables booting from the onboard memories - NAND and NOR(QSPI) flash Memory)
+Push and hold the "DIS_BOOT" button.(This disables booting from the onboard memories - NAND and NOR(QSPI) flash Memory)
 	* 5.2.
 Reset the board by pressing and then releasing the reset "nRST" button.
     * 5.3.
-Release the "BOOT_DIS" button.
+Release the "DIS_BOOT" button.

   * If you are using SAM9X60 Curiosity Development Board follow these steps:
     * 5.1.
 Open the J4 NAND boot jumper.(This disables booting from the NAND flash Memory)